MzGee: Personal life

-She is married to Raymond Acquah.
-They got married in October 2017.
+She was married to Raymond Acquah in October 2017.
 The couple used to be co-workers at Multimedia Group.
+In 2025, MzGee announced on social media that they got divorced two years ago and asked to be referred to as Gloria Akpene Nyarku instead of Gloria Akpene Nayku-Acquah.

 Controversy

 In July 2020, she interviewed a lawyer called Maurice Ampaw over allegations he said concerning Castro's family.
 The lawyer described her questions as 'foolish' and later threatened to take her on.